exasol/cloudwatch-adapter/README.md

 * `port`: Exasol JDBC port (default: 8563)
 * `username`: Name of an Exasol user account with `CREATE SESSION` privileges
 * `password`: Password for the account
+* `certificateFingerprint`: Fingerprint of the database's TLS certificate.
+This is only required if Exasol uses a self-signed certificate.

 ### VPC Setup